Afrobeats finally gets its groove on | DW | 02.02.2022

 Not long ago, this kind of global success for an Afrobeats song would have raised eyebrows.
 But the truth is: The Afrobeats genre broadly — and specifically the Nigerian music industry — has in recent years produced hit after hit.

-Be they longing melodies such as "Essence" longing melodies, Burna Boy's heady beats, Yemi Alade's Afropolitan tones, Wizkid's party-starter "Joro" or Davido's jovial "Fall," these tracks have woken a sleeping giant: a Nigerian treasure trove of musical talent and creativity pumping across dance floors from Lagos to Los Angeles.
+Be they longing melodies such as "Essence", Burna Boy's heady beats, Yemi Alade's Afropolitan tones, Wizkid's party-starter "Joro" or Davido's jovial "Fall," these tracks have woken a sleeping giant.
+A Nigerian treasure trove of musical talent and creativity is pumping across dance floors from Lagos to Los Angeles.

 The rise to global prominence of Afrobeats seems to have coincided with the pandemic.
 Indeed, hit after hit and collaborations with big-name international acts, from Justin Bieber to Beyonce to Ed Sheeran, are among recent successes.
 But the reality is different, the Lagos-based veteran producer and musician Ade Bantu told DW.